peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 The following demos will be installed on the node:
  1. `synctx.py` General demo of publication and subscription.
  2. `pubonly.py` Micropower publish-only demo.
-Assumes a FeatherS3 board.
- 3. `pubonly_gen.py` Micropower publish-only demo, runs on any ESPx.
-Shows a means of handling channel changes.
+ 3. `pubonly_gen.py` Micropower publish-only demo.
+Shows an efficient means of handling channel changes.
- 4. `subonly.py` Micropower subscribe-only demo.
+ 4. `slow_echo.py` Micropower demo which wakes periodically, re-publishing any messages occurring during its sleep.

 ## 3.5 Synchronous Node Testing